Bornova Anatolian High School: History

 The school was established in 1953 as İzmir College in İzmir.
 In 1955, it was formed into one of the 6 newly opened Maarif Colleges around different regions of Turkey, which was established by the Ministry of Education, to teach in foreign languages.
-The area of the school and the buildings such as the marvellous mansion within belonged to Edmond Giraud, a wealthy Levantine of French and British descent who also had property in the centre of Bornova.
+The area of the school and the buildings such as the mansion within belonged to Edmond Giraud, a wealthy Levantine of French and British descent who also had property in the centre of Bornova.
 Giraud sold his property on the condition that it would be used only for education.
 He also became one of the shareholders of this newly founded school.

 In 1975, the Ministry of Education decided to change the name Maarif College into Anatolian High School.
 In 1976 the school's name was changed into Bornova Anatolian High School.

 Until 1979, the medium of instruction at Bornova Anatolian High School was English.
 In that year, the school opened its German language department, to teach in German.

 Recently, Bornova Anatolian High School has reached to the largest student population within the high schools of Turkey.
 In 1997, the school opened its French Department, which made it the first Turkish high school to have its medium of instruction in three different foreign languages.

 The school teaches most of its classes in Turkish today, but the students receive intensive education in at least two foreign languages as designated by the Anatolian High Schools law.

 Bornova Anatolian High School's colors.

 Education

 Bornova Anatolian High School is the second Anatolian High School in İzmir, according to the high school entry points for 3 consequent years.
 In 2007, in the University Entrance Exam of Turkey, which has over 1.5 million applicants every year, Bornova Anatolian High School had 7 results in top 100, 81 in top 1000 and 304 in top 5000.

-Sports
+The school is one year longer than usual High Schools with having a preparation class program.
+In the first year, students go through intense language education regarding their first foreign language of choice, options being German, French and English.
+Students in German language program are able to partake in DSD exams to receive a language certificate from the German government.

+List of student communities and activities

-Bornova Anatolian High School is also known for its extracurricular activities and sports teams.
+Bornova Anatolian High School is also known for its student communities and extracurricular activities.
+Students can open new communities and join the already existing ones however they wish.
+Down below is a list of student communities in BAL.